 3PL can be a carrier as well, that provides, instead of warehousing solutions, technology solutions that assist with dispatching of their customers’ freight.
 These systems, often browser-based these days, are usually restricted to their own shipping services and are not multi-carrier.
 For a shipper with complex distribution requirements and for those with high volume these systems quickly loose their shine as they must move from one system to the other to manage their dispatching and cannot, (or perhaps should not), integrate the carriers’ systems with their ERP or WMS systems as, if they become dissatisfied with the service, they cannot readily and cost effectively reintegrate their supply chain systems with a new carrier’s systems.
 Such a restriction with integration causes problems for a medium to large company with higher volume & complexity of shipments to automate.

-A Freight Consultancy on the other hand typically has no transport hard assets, (like the broker), but provides consultancy services and is not involved in the invoicing chain but a 4PL or advisor to value add services.
+A Freight Consultancy on the other hand typically has no transport hard assets, (like the Freight Broker), but provides consultancy services and is not involved in the invoicing chain but a 4PL or advisor to value add services.

 Consultants trade in their expertise across a range of industries and modes of transportation rather than their assets such as trucks, drivers, warehouses.
 They may provide technology ‘assets’ to their customers to enhance their services.

 Consultants that specialize in the freight & logistics markets typically will provide, (along with transport or freight management technology systems), services such as freight audit and payment, Business Intelligence Reporting, and outsourced transport management services.

 The transport management services are often initiated with a Freight Review project to select carriers that best suit the client’s individual freight requirements.
 Their expertise in the freight market; along with their carrier network strengths and experience can provide a better matched distribution solution than the shipper can obtain through their own resources.